-- Encryption: Sensitive data should be encrypted wherever it’s stored, whether in the cloud, on local device disks, or in a database.
-Data transferred across the network, including the internet, should also be encrypted.
-Cryptographically insecure encryption algorithms are insufficient to protect data.
-The most current cryptographically secure algorithm should be used, or data is vulnerable to dictionary attacks.
+- Encryption.
+Sensitive data should always be encrypted—whether it’s stored in the cloud, on local devices or in databases.
+Data should also be encrypted when it’s transferred across the network or the internet.
+Make sure to use most current cryptographically secure algorithm.
+Otherwise, data is vulnerable to dictionary attacks.

-- Data masking: Only authorized users should be able to view full financial details and communications sent in email or on a website.
-Content should never contain details that could be used by an attacker for phishing or social engineering.
-For example, customer service representatives should only have permissions to view the last four digits of a customer’s credit card for verification, not the entire number.
+- Data masking.
+Only authorized users should be able to view full financial details and communications sent in email or on a website.
+Make sure to hide details that could be used for phishing or social engineering attacks.
+For example, customer service representatives should only be able to view the last four digits of a credit card—not the entire number.

-- Backups and data resilience: Should the organization suffer from a data breach or data corruption; backups will restore any lost information.
+- Backups.
+If your data is stolen or corrupted, backups will restore any lost information.
 Backups offer resilience from data loss and keep downtime at a minimum.
-They’re a key component in disaster recovery, business continuity, and compliance.
+They’re a key component in disaster recovery, business continuity and compliance.

 Data Security Standards and Compliance

-Most organizations collect data on their customers, and government agencies oversee the way these organizations collect, store, and secure consumer information.
-Some organizations must adhere to more than one compliance standard and could be subjected to millions in fines if they do not comply.
-For instance, an organization that keeps medical and financial records would be subject to HIPAA and PCI-DSS.
-Organizations that store data for people in the European Union (EU) would be subject to GDPR.
+Most organizations collect customer data.
+Government agencies oversee the way this information is stored and secured.
+Some organizations must adhere to more than one compliance standard and may be fined millions if they do not comply.
+For instance, an organization that keeps medical and financial records is subject to HIPAA and PCI-DSS.
+Organizations that store data for people in the European Union (EU) are subject to GDPR.